-- 1. If the project is not editable, make it editable as described in Editing a Project. - 2.
-In the project tree, select the file to be updated and, in the right pane, click Update file. - 3.
-In the window that displays, click Add and choose the required file for updating. - 4.
-Click the Upload button to load the file. - 5.
+- 1. In the project tree, select the file to be updated and, in the right pane, click Update file. - 2.
+In the window that displays, click Add and choose the required file for updating. - 3.
+Click the Upload button to load the file. - 4.
 Click Update to end the action.